 - A voter enters the polling site where the verifiers are located and draws a ticket from the ticket box of any one verifier of her choice for Punchscan, and three tickets from the single box for ThreeBallot. - The voter is given a paper ballot in much the same way as with the original PunchScan or ThreeBallot protocols, and directed to a voting booth where she will cast her vote. - The voter makes her selections and scans in her ballot. - The machine presents a summary ballot containing the two layers (for Punchscan) or the three ballots (for ThreeBallot).
 Also presented is a textfield where the voter can enter her ticket number(s) v.
-A function (not necessarily one-way) of the ticket number(s) identifies the verifier(s) to the polling machine. - The voter enters the ticket number(s) present on her ticket(s).
+A function (not necessarily one-way) of the ticket number(s) identifies the verifier(s) to the polling machine.

+- The voter enters the ticket number(s) present on her ticket(s).
 For Punchscan, she also chooses a layer. - The machine then sends the digitally signed chosen layer (for PunchScan) or all three ballots (for ThreeBallot) to the associated verifier(s) using the secure connection(s). - The verifier server(s) checks the signature of the polling machine on the receipt.
 It then constructs a composite image of the receipt using the format g(v), and transmits that back to the voting machine.
-The server also digitally signs the composite image. - The machine displays the received image(s) to the voter, along with an option to "confirm" or finalize the vote. - The voter sees her summary layer in the image returned (for Punchscan), or the three ballots in the three images returned (for ThreeBallot), in the corresponding format(s) and confirms the vote.
+The server also digitally signs the composite image. - The machine displays the received image(s) to the voter, along with an option to "confirm" or finalize the vote. - The voter sees her summary layer in the image returned (for Punchscan), or the three ballots in the three images returned (for ThreeBallot), in the corresponding format(s), g(v), and confirms the vote.
 Note that, for ThreeBallot, she needs check only one of the three pieces at random, as the polling machine would not know which one she would check.

 Note that a disgruntled verifier could hold up this protocol by sending an incorrect composite image.
 A disagreement of this kind can be resolved on-the-spot through human viewing of the ticket, receipt and composite image, and the checking of digital signatures.
+Note also that, either the verifier can be trusted to not provide two receipts with the same value of v (else the machine can learn the value of g(v)), or, if it cannot, the only way it can cheat is through the machine.
+In the latter case, it does not need to create multiple tickets with the same value2 of v.